Wladimir Vera Villamizar

 Unlike many of the families of the men sent to CECOT from the US, Wladimir’s family has not spotted him in videos or photos of the inmates.
 Not knowing anything about him makes Marielas’ anguish even greater.
 She spends her days thinking about him, waiting for news of her son.

 On June 11, 2025, representatives of the men from Táchira state, Venezuela were in San Salvador to plead for Wladimir’s welfare and to ask for proof of life.
 They have yet to receive any news of him.
-Wladimir’s family and lawyers insist that he has no ties to any gang and no criminal record.
+Wladimir’s family and lawyers insist that he has no ties to any gang.

 https://www.instagram.com/reel/DJfmwu6B0S0/?hl=en